Northside Veterinary Clinic

 • Ingestion of Toxic Materials (you can find a list of those below)

-• Ingestion of Foreign Body (Toys, Socks, String, Plastic, Etc.)
+• Ingestion of Foreign Body (Toys, Socks, String, Plastic, etc.)

 • Major Traumatic Events (such as being hit by a car)